mozilla-conduit/conduit-docs/git-hg-sync.rst

 Git Hg Sync
 ###########

-While Lando now supports Git has a target SCM for landing, most automation still relies pushes landing in `Mercurial <https://hg.mozilla.org/>`_.
+While Lando now supports Git as a target SCM for landing, most automation still relies pushes landing in `Mercurial <https://hg.mozilla.org/>`_.
 The `Git Hg Sync component <https://github.com/mozilla-conduit/git-hg-sync/>`_ is in charge of syncing commits and tags from GitHub to HgMO.